UNEP/air-pollution-action-note/design/README.md

 Anyway ...

+We decided on this type of visualization, Demers or square cartograms, out of a set of design restrictions and data nuances that we discuss here.
+We are working on a paper evaluating Demers cartograms and explaining a soon-to-be-open-sourced in-house tool that we develop to simplify their production.

-There's some research on how effective cartograms are to compare, locate, find biggest values, or see the big picture ...
+There's some research on how effective cartograms are to compare, locate, find the biggest values, or see the big picture ...
 But mostly folks have looked into Dorling and continuous cartograms.
-One particular study highlighted that Dorling cartograms not only perform well, but they're also subjectively appreciated by audiences who see them as helpful, easy to use and innovative.
+One particular study highlighted that Dorling cartograms not only perform well, but they're also subjectively appreciated by audiences who see them as helpful, easy to use, and innovative.
 Given the similarities between Dorling and Demers cartograms, we have assumed they perform similarly until we complete our current research.

 The goals of the visualizations were to:
-* Minimize any issues with international borders
+- [x] Minimize any issues with international borders
-* Summarize the big trends
+- [x] Summarize the big trends
-* Depict the data accurately
+- [x] Depict the data accurately
-* Allow us to use different visual variables
-* Preserve the integrity of the visualization regardless of the type of data
+- [x] Adapt to different types of data while preserving the integrity of the visualization
-* Present the data in an engaging manner
+- [x] Present the data in an engaging manner

+Demers cartograms ticked those boxes.

-The cartograms were created using Barfi, our in-house interactive tool that uses a force-directed layout to generate them.
-Barfi is a fudge-like Indian dessert usually cut in squares. @mattosborn's original name for the tool was 'fdg', which sounded like 'fudge'.
-Top imaginative branding here ...
+To generate them, we used Barfi, our in-house interactive tool.
+Barfi is a fudge-like Indian dessert usually cut in squares. @mattosborn's original name for the tool was 'fdg' (as in force-directed graph), which sounded like 'fudge'. 🔥 imaginative branding here ...

 You can read about the tool and how it was born [here](tktkt).
 But, in a nutshell: